JoeThorntonLab/RH-RE_scanning/notebooks/data_cleaning.md

 DMS binned sort data is filtered based on two approaches.
-First, we filter out variants with low read count (across replicates) to reduce the global standard error; second, we correct use an I-spline to correct the nonlnearity between replicates, and remove variants with high SE(meanF).
+First, we filter out variants with low read count (across replicates) to reduce the global standard error; second, we correct use an I-spline to correct the nonlinearity between replicates, and remove variants with high SE(meanF).
 These two procedures ensure that we keep variants for which we have high confidence in their meanF estimates.